albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### What is a metaheuristic?

 A metaheuristic is an algorithm that doesn't require any assumption on the objective function.
-In short any stochastic optimization algorith.
+In short any stochastic optimization algorithm.

 #### What is the main idea of the No Free Lunch Theorem?

-Every problem shoud be solved with a proper algorithm that is tailored arounds its features.
+Every problem should be solved with a proper algorithm that is tailored arounds its features.

 #### What are the 4 pillars of evolution?